siefca/attribute-filters/docs/USAGE.md

 --------------

 Attribute set is a set of attribute names and optional annotations.
-It's like a hash and internally it is a kind of Hash, but different in many places.
+It's like a hash and internally it is a kind of Hash, but differs in many places.

 Attribute sets have simple function; **they group attribute names**.
 What can